Snowbird (person): RVers

 A significant portion of the snowbird community is made up of recreational vehicle users (RVers).
 Many own a motorhome for the sole purpose of traveling south in the winter.
 Often they go to the same location every year and consider the other RVers that do the same a "second family".
 Many RV parks label themselves "snowbird friendly" and get the majority of their income from the influx of RVing snowbirds.
 Several areas in Florida and Arizona have large RV communities that appear and disappear seasonally.
 Quartzsite, Arizona, has been labeled "white city", because from a bird's-eye view all the motorhomes cover the landscape in white and then in the summer are gone.
 While historically Florida and Arizona have been the top RV snowbird locations, other southern U.S. states are experiencing a boom from snowbirds enjoying desert and tropical climates.

 Legal status

-Many American snowbirds also use their vacation time to declare permanent residency in low- or no-tax income tax states and claim lower non-resident income taxes in their home states.
+Many American snowbirds also declare permanent residency in low- or no-tax income tax states such as Florida rather than pay income taxes in the states they originally resided in full-time.
 By contrast, Canadian snowbirds usually retain residency in Canada in order to retain health benefits.
 Due to the implementation of the Patient Protection and Affordable Care Act there are now additional implications for Canadian snowbirds in the United States.